mafintosh/flat-tree/README.md

 #### `index = iterator.sibling()`

-Move the iterator to the current sibling
+Move the iterator to the current sibling.

 ## See also